HumanSignal/label-studio/docs/source/guide/ml_create.md

 ### Trigger training with webhooks

-You can use webhook events to trigger training in your ML backend with the `fit()` method.
+You can use webhook events to trigger training in your ML backend with the `fit()` method, which is called each time an annotation is created or updated.

 [Add a webhook](webhooks.html#Add-a-new-webhook-in-Label-Studio) manually when you add your ML backend, or set the `LABEL_STUDIO_ML_BACKEND_V2` environment variable to `true` when you start Label Studio to have Label Studio automatically create a webhook for you when you add your ML backend.
+Version 1.4.1 of Label Studio sets this environment variable to `true` by default.

-When Label Studio automatically creates a webhook for you when you add your ML backend, it sends an event to the ML backend each time an [annotation is created or updated](webhook_reference.html#Annotation-Created).
+When Label Studio automatically creates a webhook for you when you add your ML backend, it sends an event to the ML backend each time an annotation is created or updated.
+See the [annotation webhook event reference](webhook_reference.html#Annotation-Created) for more details.

+The `fit()` method expects the data and event keys included in the webhook event payload to retrieve the project ID and annotation event type.

 > The payload of the webhook event does not contain the annotation itself.
 You must retrieve the annotation using the [Label Studio API](/api), [SDK](sdk.html), or by retrieving it from [target storage that you set up](storage.html) to store annotations.